-But especially is this action and re-action between theology and sacred rhetoric of the highest worth to the preacher, because it results in a due mingling of the theoretic and the practical in his preaching.
-The desideratum in a sermon is such an exact proportion between doctrine and practice, to undervalue or disparage a department to such thorough fusion of these two elements. that the discourse at once instructs and impels; and he who supplies this desideratum in his sermonising, is a powerful, influential, and eloquent preacher.
-He may lack many other minor things, but he has the main thing: and in time these other minor things shall all be added unto him.
-In employing a rhetoric that is at once organising and amplifying in its nature and influence, the theological discipline and culture of the preacher are kept constantly growing and Every sermon that is composed on this method, sets the whole body of his acquisitions into motion, and, like a bucket continually plunged down into a well and continually drawn up full and dripping, aerates a mass that would otherwise grow stagnant and putrid.
+But especially is this action and re-action between theology and sacred Rhetoric of the highest worth to the preacher, because it results in a due mingling of the theoretic and the practical in his preaching.
+The desideratum in a sermon is such an exact proportion between doctrine and practicesuch thorough fusion of these two elements-that the discourse at once instructs and impels; and he who supplies this desideratum in his sermonizing, is a powerful, influential and eloquent preacher.
+He may lack many other minor things, but he has the main thing; and in time these other minor things shall all be added unto him.
+In employing a Rhetoric that is at once organizing and amplifying in its nature and influence, the theological discipline and culture of the preacher are kept constantly growing and vigorous.
+Every sermon that is composed on this method, sets the whole body of his acquisitions into motion, and, like a bucket continually plunged down into a well and continually drawn up full and dripping, aerates a mass that would otherwise grow stagnant and putrid.

-4. Fourthly and finally, the worth of a natural, as distinguished from an artificial, rhetoric, is seen in the fact that it is connected, most intimately, with the vital religion of the man and the preacher.
-For no rhetoric can be organising and vivifying, that is not itself organic and alive.
-Only that which has in itself a living principle, can communicate life.
-Only that which is itself vigorous, can invigorate.
-The inmost essential principle, therefore, of a rhetoric that is to be employed in the service of religion, must be this very religion itself: deep, vital piety in the soul of the sacred orator.
-Even the pagan Cato, and the pagan Quinctilian after him, made goodness, integrity, and uprightness of character the foundation of eloquence in a secular sphere, and for secular The orator, they said, is an purposes. upright man, first of all an upright man, who understands speaking.
-How much more true then is it, that Christian character is the font and origin of all Christian eloquence; that the sacred orator is a holy man, first of all a holy man, who understands speaking.
+IV.
+Fourthly and finally, the worth of a Natural, as distinguished from an Artificial Rhetoric, is seen in the fact that it is connected, most intimately, with the vital religion of the man and the preacher.
+For no Rhetoric can be organizing and vivifying, that is not itself organic and alive.
+Only that which has itself a living principle, can communicate life.
+Only that which is itself vigorous, can invigorate. most essential principle, therefore, of a Rhetoric that is to be employed in the service of religion, must be this very religion itself: deep, vital piety in the soul of the sacred orator.
+Even the pagan Cato, and the pagan Quinctilian after him, made goodness, integrity and uprightness of character the foundation of eloquence in a secular sphere, and for secular The orator, they said, is an upright man-first of all an upright man-who understands speaking. much more true then is it, that Christian character is the font and origin of all Christian eloquence: that the sacred orator is a holy man-first of all a holy man-who understands speaking.